garnajee/removarr/README.md

 ## How it works

-A recursive comparison according to the inodes of the files is made between the `completed/` folder (on the Transmission side) and the folders where the medias are stored (on the Jellyfin side)
+A recursive comparison according to the inodes of the files is made between the `completed/` folder (on the Transmission side) and the folders where the media are stored (on the Jellyfin side).

+Example 1:

 ```
 ├── completed       # Transmission side